harnerdesigns/material-color/README.md

 ## Like the App?
 Wanna Buy Us A Beer?

-If you like this Chrome Extension and would like to by us a beer, We'd be flattered.
+If you like this Extension and would like to by us a beer, We'd be flattered.

 | Paypal | Bitcoin | Litecoin |
 |------------------------------------------------------------------------------------------------------------------|------------------------------------|------------------------------------|